Kylie Jenner Reportedly Still In Love With Tyga, What Does This Mean For Travis Scott?

 Kylie Jenner is still in love with Tyga, Hollywood Life alleges.
 The 19-year-old reality star is currently dating rapper Travis Scott, but a source revealed that her heart might still be with Tyga!

-“He’s her first love and that will never change,” the insider explained.”Kylie could still end up with Tyga, she hasn’t ruled it out,”
+“He’s her first love and that will never change,” the insider explained.
+“Kylie could still end up with Tyga, she hasn’t ruled it out.”

 “Right now she’s having a blast with Travis and is really happy,” the source continued.
 “Travis has reportedly been treating Kylie super well and cannot believe he’s with someone so gorgeous.”